 Despite how well-prepared testing personnel may be, the possibility that mistakes will be made exists.
 When mistakes occur, it is important to have procedures in place to help ensure that all the necessary information is gathered so the district can make a clear determination about what has occurred, when, and to whom.
 Some irregularities can be remediated without significant consequences if caught and corrected in a timely fashion.
 Self-reporting also reduces the suspicion or appearance of academic fraud.
-If any TCAP, MSAA/TCAP-Alt, or WIDA potential security breaches occur before, during, or after testing, the district testing coordinator must report them to the office of assessment logistics as soon as possible.
+If any TCAP, alternate test, or WIDA potential security breaches occur before, during, or after testing, the district testing coordinator must report them to the Assessment Logistics team as soon as possible.

-When the district testing coordinator contacts the office of assessment logistics for guidance in handling a potential breach, he or she should be prepared to help the department make a determination about the situation by answering the following questions:
+When the district testing coordinator contacts the Assessment Logistics team for guidance in handling a potential breach, he or she should be prepared to help the department make a determination about the situation by answering the following questions: